javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 There are many ways, I usually use a mix of data visualization, drill down, diffs, extrapolate from particular examples, snapshots and so on.
 I sometimes use unix shell tools, sqlite3 and mostly python, but that's not important, each one should find their own tools.

+## 16. Learn how Log data structure works

+Log is probbaly the simplest data structure.
+If you are a developer you have been using it forever, writing into files, appending stuff to a list...

+Append only stryctures have many properties but one of them is they play well with hardware.
+In general today's hardware performs at peak when you do a bunch of stuff at the same time and you do in the same place (in the disk, memory, cache...).
+That's why almost every database have a Write Aheade Log to make their writes faster and reliable.

+At higher level there are things like redis, kafka and others that implement log strutuctures in a distributed way.
+You should use them when you reach a point, they are good.
+Please, [read this blog post from one of the Kafka authors](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying).